 I’ve thought of a few simple solutions that can be easily implemented in the Practical Life area to assist you during the cold and flu season.

-First of all, it is important to present to children relevant Grace and Courtecy lessons on how to:
+First of all, it is essential to present to children relevant Grace and Courtesy lessons on how to:

-- use tissues to wipe nose and dispose of dirty ones properly
+- use tissues to wipe the nose and dispose of dirty ones properly

 - wash hands